resthub/resthub.org/backbone-stack.rst

        Router.initialize();
    });

 - **shim** config is part of `Require 2.0`_ and allows to `Configure the dependencies and exports for older, traditional "browser globals" scripts that do not use define() to declare the dependencies and set a module value`.
-See `<http://requirejs.org/docs/api.html#config-shim>`_ for details.
+See `<http://requirejs.org/docs/api.html#config-shim>`_ for more details.
-- **path** config is also part of Require_ and allows to define paths for libs not found durectly under baseUrl.
+- **path** config is also part of Require_ and allows to define paths for libs not found directly under baseUrl.
   See `<http://requirejs.org/docs/api.html#config-paths>`_ for details.
-- resthub suggests to **preload some libs** that will be used surely as soon the app start (typically backbone itself and our template engine).
+- RESThub suggests to **preload some libs** that will be used for sure as soon the app starts (dependencies required by Backbone itself and our template engine).
 This mechanism also allows us to load other linked libs transparently without having to define it repeatedly (e.g. ``underscore.string`` loading - this libs is strongly correlated to ``underscore`` - and merged with it and thus should not have to be defined anymore)

 View instantiation